 Mexicantown’s name speaks for itself.
 You’ll also hear the area referred to as Southwest Detroit.
 For Taco Tuesdays, Tamales Thursdays, Fajita Fridays (we can dream), stroll down Vernor Highway and you will be living your Mexican food dreams.
 Taqueria El Rey is a popular Mexican restaurant right now, and Los Altos and Taqueria Mi Pueblo are not far down the road.
 Right off of I-75, you will find some Mexicantown staples, including Xochimilco, Mexican Village, Los Galanes and Taqueria Lupitas.
 La Gloria Bakery is in this area, serving the best Mexican desserts, and amazing churros in Detroit, at very reasonable prices.

 The Corktown neighborhood in Detroit was originally settled by Irish immigrants, but there is more than just Irish pubs in this hip area.
 McShane’s and the Gaelic League Irish American Club cover the Irish culture in Corktown.
-Slows Bar BQ, Sugar House, Gold Cash Gold and Mercury Burger & Bar are near the famous Michigan Central Train Depot.
+Slows Bar BQ, Cork & Gabel and Mercury Burger & Bar are near the famous Michigan Central Train Depot.
 Takoi offers a gourmet twist on Thai food, and Two James Spirits and Sugar House are serving up craft cocktails in Detroit.
 Looking to slurp down your lunch?
 Ima serves authentic udon.
-Off the main Corktown drag, you will find Batch Brewing Company and Brew Detroit for craft beer, Mudgie’s for the best sandwiches in Detroit, Red Dunn Kitchen (located in the boutique hotel Trumbull & Porter), and everyone’s favorite slider joint, Green Dot Stables.
+Off the main Corktown drag, you will find Batch Brewing Company and Brew Detroit for craft beer, Mudgie’s for the best sandwiches, Red Dunn Kitchen (located in the boutique hotel Trumbull & Porter), Lady of the House, Folk, Mink and everyone’s favorite slider joint, Green Dot Stables.

 If you’re near Wayne State University or Detroit’s cultural center, there are plenty of restaurants you should try while you explore.
 Eateries near the Detroit Institute of Arts include Chartreuse Kitchen & Cocktails, Common Pub, Seva and Shangri-La.